SayakaIsBaka/LR2Arena/README.md

 3. Run LR2Arena.exe
 4. Enter the other person's IP address in LR2Arena, then click on "OK".
 If you (or the other player) don't know what's your IP, look for "what's my IP" on Google.
 5. Click on the "Inject DLL" button on LR2Arena.
 If everything went correctly, you should see a new console window appearing.
+6. Enable the FPS counter (press F7) if you want to see some messages from LR2Arena directly in game! (only a message if P2 doesn't have the chart can be displayed right now, more to come)
-6. That's it!
+7. That's it!
 Now just select a song (both players have to choose the same BMS) and it should work!
 You can also use the "Check connectivity" button to verify if you can successfully connect to the other player.

 ## 使用方法 (translation by [Dolphin](https://twitter.com/DolphinDTM), thanks to him!)